Fundamental impossibility of a superradiant neutrino laser

-In conclusion, we have shown that fermionic superradiance is impossible.
-Nevertheless, collective emission of fermions is possible.
+Furthermore, we have shown that some form of collective emission of fermions is possible.
 All bright states in the fermionic Dicke ladder have a rate of emission of $N \Gamma_0$ even if the number of excitations (bosonic parent atoms) $N_e \ll N$.
 This includes the state with $N_e=1$: the first fermionic Dicke state has the same enhanced emission rate $N \Gamma_0$ as the first bosonic Dicke state.
 This is almost trivial, since the $N$-fold enhancement is the time reversal of the fact that $N$ ground state atoms absorb a single photon or neutrino with a probability proportional to $N$, but it is still a collective enhancement.
-Those effects could be experimentally studied in the dissociation of diatomic molecules into pairs of fermions~\cite{han_pu_molecular_dissociation_2005,Kherun_PhysRevLett.96.110401}.
-These are the same systems which feature the BEC-BCS cross over in their phase diagram~\cite{ketterle2008making}.
-Another platform are localized fermionic atoms in an optical lattice coupled via microwaves to propagating states~\cite{eugene_demler_fermionic_defect_matter_wave_2024}.
+The first excited Dicke state can be regarded as the intermediate state in coherent elastic neutrino-nucleus scattering~\cite{coherent_neutrino_neucleus_scattering}.
+Collective effects could be experimentally studied in the dissociation of diatomic molecules into pairs of fermions~\cite{han_pu_molecular_dissociation_2005,Kherun_PhysRevLett.96.110401}.
+These are the same systems which feature the BEC-BCS crossover in their phase diagram~\cite{ketterle2008making}.
+Another platform is localized fermionic atoms in an optical lattice coupled via microwaves to propagating states~\cite{eugene_demler_fermionic_defect_matter_wave_2024}.
 So far, experiments have been done with bosonic atoms and explored superradiance and subradiance~\cite{Schneble2025}.

 \textit{Acknowledgments}.---The authors are grateful to many people for helpful discussions, including Joe Formaggio, Ben Jones, James Thompson, Ana-Maria Rey, and our whole research group.
 We thank William Milner and Guoxian Su for comments on the manuscript.
-Our research has been supported by NSF (grant No. PHY-2208004), from the Center for Ultracold Atoms (an NSF Physics Frontiers Center, grant No. PHY-2317134), by the Vannevar-Bush Faculty Fellowship (grant no. N00014-23-1-2873), by the Gordon and Betty Moore Foundation GBMF ID \# 12405), and by the Army Research Office (contract No. W911NF2410218).
+Our research has been supported by NSF (grant No. PHY-2208004), from the Center for Ultracold Atoms (an NSF Physics Frontiers Center, grant No. PHY-2317134), by the Vannevar-Bush Faculty Fellowship (grant No. N00014-23-1-2873), by the Gordon and Betty Moore Foundation (GBMF ID \# 12405), and by the Army Research Office (contract No. W911NF2410218).